Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 3

-Months 10–14: Syllabus Completion & Full Papers
+Months 10–14: Syllabus Completion and Full Papers

 Complete the remaining syllabus topics.
 Begin sitting full past papers under timed conditions — one paper at a time, reviewed thoroughly.
 Identify weak areas.
 Return to them specifically.
 Build exam timing habits.